JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 > “_It would seem that the Father, back in eternity, inaugurated a policy of profound self-distribution.
 There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow._”
 >
 > It would seem that the Father, back in eternity, inaugurated a policy of profound self-distribution.
-There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow. ([[UB 10:1.1](/en/The_Urantia_Book/10#p1_1))
+There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow. (<a id="a168_358"></a>[[UB 10:1.1](/en/The_Urantia_Book/10#p1_1))

 Let us continue our examination of the triunities described in booklet 104.
 It should be noted that the second, third and fourth triunities each include a member formed by the association of paradisiacal persons, Father-Son in the second, Son-Spirit in the third and Father Spirit in the fourth.
 The explanation is given later by the Melchizedek author of this booklet.
 This permutation exhausts the possibility of association by two of these three paradisiacal persons.
 We can therefore, without fear of being wrong, affirm that there are only these three possibilities of seeing a composite member of a triunity associate in this way because only persons associate and not that which is non-personal.